 Here's my current 3-part skincare routine with an easy homemade face serum that's light enough to wear during the day as things heat up.
-Spring is the perfect time clean up your skincare routine by paring things down and focusing on the basics.
+Spring is the perfect time to clean up your skincare routine by paring things down and focusing on the basics.

-3-Part Skincare Routine for Spring
+DIY Face Serum + Skincare Routine for Spring

 1. Exfoliate with Clay, Oat + Almond Cleansing Grains

 With the change in weather, it's time to exfoliate.
-Ridding your skin of the buildup of dead cells and surface dirt feels a bit like shedding the layers of sweaters and scarves we've been wearing for months.
+Ridding our skin of the buildup of dead cells and surface dirt feels a bit like shedding the layers of sweaters and scarves we've been wearing for months.

 At night, I like to use cleansing grains at least twice a week.
 My current recipe:

 - 1 part green clay